Regent Theatre, Brisbane: History

 The Regent Theatre in Brisbane was constructed as the first and only American-style picture palace to be built in Queensland.
 It reflects the opulence and grandeur of the great Hollywood era and was one of many operated by Hoyts in Australia.

 Other significant Regent Cinemas around Australia were the Regent in George Street, Sydney (now demolished), the Regent on the Rundle Mall in Adelaide which is now converted into a shopping mall and the Regent Melbourne on Collins Street, restored in the 1990s and now a major successful live theatre for Melbourne.
 The Regent Theatre, Dunedin in New Zealand was adapted for live performances in the 1970s and continues to be used for those and as a cinema.
 Smaller Regent cinemas include the Regent in downtown Ballarat, Victoria, now remodelled into a multi-screen complex.

 The picture palaces were built to imitate Hollywood's Golden Era and were designed to function as a cinema and theatre.
 The Regent in Brisbane was designed by the Melbourne architect Charles N. Hollinshed, with assistance from the Brisbane-based Richard Gailey Junior and Aaron Bolot.
 It was erected in 1929 and opened on 8 November.
-Construction costs totaled £300,000.
+Construction costs totalled £300,000.

+The first feature presentation shown at the Regent Theatre was Fox Movietone Follies of 1929.

 The Regent Building comprises part of the original Regent Theatre complex constructed on land between Queen Street and Elizabeth Street, between 1928 and 1929.
 It includes a basement, four levels of tenancies at 167 Queen Street, two street-level shops, and the ornately decorated entrance hall and grand foyer, which led into the original 2500-seat Regent Theatre.
 While the office building was completed late in 1928, and tenanted from April 1929, the theatre opened to the public in November 1929.
 The building was redeveloped in the late 1970s, with four cinemas installed in the space originally occupied by the 2500-seat theatre and opened in 1980 as the Hoyts Entertainment Centre.
 This development retained the four levels of tenancies, the basement, two street level shops, the entrance hall and grand foyer.
 One of the four cinemas, known as the Showcase Theatre and located on the lower level of the complex, was constructed to recall the design of the original Regent Theatre.
 Its vestibule was also a re-construction recalling the vestibule which had been on a mezzanine level of the original theatre.
 The entertainment centre was closed for further redevelopment in June 2010.